-Bishop Walsh: Andy Hamill Holy Cross: Teresa Cotter

-St Edmund Campion: Jan Fleming

-St. Joseph's: Gerry O'Hara St Nicholas: Matthew Emery SS Peter & Paul: Neil Porter SS Mary & John: Mary Lynch Sacred Heart: Gerry O'Hara The Abbey: Joseph McTernan who are responsible for:
+Bishop Walsh: Andy Hamill Holy Cross: Teresa Cotter St Edmund Campion: Jan Fleming St. Joseph's: Cath Dalzell St Nicholas: Matthew Emery SS Peter & Paul: Neil Porter SS Mary & John: Mary Lynch Sacred Heart: Cath Dalzell The Abbey: Joseph McTernan who are responsible for:

-- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to - Raising awareness about the role and responsibilities of their named school in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs: - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students/pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information in relation to referrals of vulnerable students/pupils into the Channel2 process;
+- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of their named school in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students/pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information in relation to referrals of vulnerable students/pupils into the Channel process; - Attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel co-ordinator; and sharing any relevant additional information in a timely manner.